kburtch/SimpleStinkerDefenseSuite/README.md

 Turn off your firewall, if you have one.
 Run reset\_firewall to initialize the firewall.
-Run the sshd, mail and http daemons on boot.
+Run the start\_ssds.sh script to start the sshd, mail and http daemons.
+(Or run start\_ssds.sh on boot.)
-Run wash blocked -D from cron every hour or as often as needed.
+Run the stop\_ssds.sh script to stop the sshd, mail and http daemons.

-e.g. in your crontab:
+Install the hourly and daily tasks in your crontab.
+For example:

-00      *      *      *      *     cd /root/ssds; /usr/local/bin/spar ssds_hourly.sp
+00      *      *      *      *     cd /path-to-ssds; /usr/local/bin/spar ssds\_hourly.sp
-50      00     *      *      *     cd /root/ssds; /usr/local/bin/spar ssds_daily.sp
+50      00     *      *      *     cd /path-to-ssds; /usr/local/bin/spar ssds\_daily.sp

 Configure your log rotation software to rotate the log file.